Conanbranch/ai4code-transformer-baseline/README.md

 -	sigmoid top for the model
 -	layer re-initialization for top layer of the transformer encoder
 -	no limit on the size of the code cell being sampled
--	preprocessing that removes newlines
+-	preprocessing to remove newlines
 -	removed "fts" from MarkdownModel
 -	some options to play around with code padding and separators
 -	multi-GPU support